Tommy Duckworth: 2011–2013

 Tommy's father, Terry, returns to the street briefly but their reunion was not pleasant - Terry punched Tommy and neither recognised the other Tyrone had to tell Tommy that his dad had just punched him.
 They reconciled and Terry, unlike Tina, is quite happy to take Tommy's money and persuades him to invest in a new lapdancing club that he is starting up but admits that he owes him money for the loan sharks and Tommy offers to clear those debts but only gets caught in a whole new web of dilemmas.
 In order to pay his debts, Tommy takes on extra jobs but he is so tired that he crashes his van and breaks his ankle.
 Unfortunately as he was not working at the time he was driving the van, he had to pay the pizza company for the van as it was written off landing him and Tina in more debt.

-Worried about how they were going to pay their debts off, Tina took a second job doing Owen Armstrong's accounts and when she learnt that his daughter Izzy Armstrong and her partner Gary Windass, were looking for a surrogate.
+Worried about how they were going to pay their debts off, Tina took a second job doing Owen Armstrong's (Ian Puleston-Davies) accounts and when she learnt that his daughter Izzy Armstrong (Cherylee Houston) and her partner Gary Windass (Mikey North), were looking for a surrogate.
 She told Owen she'd be interested if the price was right.
-Owen offered Tina £15,000 and Tina agreed upsetting Tommy and Rita.
+Owen offered Tina £15,000 and Tina agreed upsetting Tommy and Rita Sullivan (Barbara Knox).
 Rita told Tommy that Tina would need their help and support but Tommy could not offer her that after people learned that Tina was pregnant and assumed he was the father until he told everyone in the Rovers that Gary and Izzy are the biological parents.
 Tina begins to feel suffocated by the Windass family as her pregnancy progresses and is shocked when Gary tries to kiss her.
 Outraged by this she threatens to tell Izzy.
 Izzy's sister, Katy Armstrong (Georgia May Foote) finds out and lets slip the truth to Izzy, who confronts Gary after finding him with Tina.
 Tina tells Izzy what happened but goes into labour soon afterwards labour.
 Tina is rushed to hospital and gives birth to a baby boy with Tommy and Izzy present.
 Disgusted with Izzy's refusal to allow Gary to see the baby, Tina allows Gary to see his son, causing Gary and Izzy to argue in the special care baby unit.
 Tina reprimands them for their behaviour and throws them out.
-They reconcile and decide to name the baby Jake.
+They reconcile and decide to name the baby Jake (Harley and Layton Phoenix).